peterkwkwan/Defend_the_Jedi_Temple_BE/README.md

 # Defend the Jedi Temple Backend

-This app is hosted on Heroku, using ClearDB as a MySQL Cloud database.
+This app is hosted on Heroku, using ClearDB as a SQL Cloud database.

 API Endpoint - `https://defend-jedi-temple-be.herokuapp.com`